kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 ## Thin client
 --------------------

-To bootstrap the system we use a \"thin client\" which installs in a virtual env the minimum set of packages to run (e.g., installs `invoke`, `docker`, etc).
+To bootstrap the system we use a "thin client" which installs in a virtual env the minimum set of packages to run (e.g., installs `invoke`, `docker`, etc).